barrust/pyprobables/docs/source/code.rst

 Cuckoo filters are a space efficient data structure that supports set membership testing.
 Cuckoo filters support insertion, deletion, and lookup of elements with low overhead with few false positive results.
+The name is derived from the `cuckoo hashing <https://en.wikipedia.org/wiki/Cuckoo_hashing>`__ strategy used to resolve conflicts.
 `Further Reading <https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf>`__

 CuckooFilter